frederic-perez/AmE-dictionary/data/dictionary.md

 __game__ _adj_ :two: __1__ _informal_ Full of fighting spirit; plucky; brave. __2__ _(usually foll by for)_ _informal_ Having the required spirit or will (often fol. by for or an infinitive).
 Prepared or ready; willing: _I’m game for a try._ _Who’s game for a hike through the woods?_ __3__ Pertaining to or composed of animals hunted or taken as game or to their flesh.
 __game-changer__ _n_ :three: (game changer) An idea or event that significantly changes the way something is done or thought about.
 __gamely__
+__gamesmanship__ _n_ /GAYMZ-muhn-ship/ __1__ The use of aggressive or dubious tactics, such as psychological intimidation or disruption of concentration, to gain an advantage over one’s opponent while still observing the rules in a sport or game. __2__ The use of expedients or morally questionable acts to gain an advantage, as in politics.
 __gamine__
 __gamut__ _n_
 __ganache__ _n_ A smooth mixture of chocolate and cream, used in cakes, truffles, and chocolates.